ArashiNoTamashi/DMToolkit/README.md

 The majority of the tables were pulled from the Magic Item Compendium for D&D 3.5.
 The skill points
     and ability score modifiers are from the D&D 3.5 Players Handbook.
-The character background generator was pulled from Central Casting.
+The character background generator was pulled from the DMG.

-We don't own or claim authorship for any of these, WotC owns the D&D books, and Task Force Games owns
-    Central Casting.
-What we DID do is assemble everything into one convenient spot and do all the coding for the toolkit.
+What we DID do is assemble everything into one convenient, automated toolkit and do all the
+    coding.

 ------------------------------------------------------------------------------------------------------

 KNOWN BUGS:

--The armor does not function correctly.
-They print blank lines.
 -Weapons are generic
 -Too many "*"'s when the room number is 10 or higher.